+- A. All teams are guaranteed to present each side of the case at least once. - B. Brackets are determined by win/loss record.
+Sorting within brackets is determined in the following order: (1) win/loss record; (2) total ballots; (3) total points; and (4) point spread, if necessary. - C. Odd Number of Teams in a Bracket at Regional Competitions:

+team is brought up from the third bracket.

-- A. All teams are guaranteed to present each side of the case at least once; - B. Brackets are determined by win/loss record.
-Sorting within brackets are determined in the following order: (1) win/loss record; (2) total ballots; (3) total points; and (4) point spread, if necessary. - C. For the state competition, teams carry their total wins, total ballots, total points, and total point spread earned at the regional competition to the state competition only to be power matched in their first round, known as "seeding."
+- 1. Pairing for the Second Round: If there are an odd number of teams or less than four teams in the top bracket, one team from the second bracket are brought up to the top bracket.
+This process ensures there is a minimum of four teams in the top bracket. - 2.
+Pairing for the Third Round at Regionals: - A. With 10 or more teams competing in the region, if there are an odd number of teams or less than six teams in the top bracket, between one and four teams are brought up to ensure six teams are in the top bracket. - B. With less than 10 teams competing in a region, if there are an odd number of teams or less than four in the top bracket, one team from the second bracket is brought up to ensure four teams are in the top bracket.
+If moving a team(s) to the top bracket created an odd number in the second bracket, one - D. For the state competition, teams carry their total wins, total ballots, total points, and total point spread earned at the regional competition to the state competition only to be ranked in their first round, known as "seeding."
 The top six teams represent one bracket.
 The bottom six teams represent the second bracket.
-The second and third rounds at the state competition are power matched based on each team's performance at the state competition. - D. Odd Number of Teams in a Bracket: - 1.
-Pairing for the Second Round: If there are an odd number of teams or less than four teams in the top bracket, one or two teams from the second bracket are brought up to the top bracket.
-This process ensures there is a minimum of four teams in the top bracket. - 2.
-Pairing for the Third Round at Regionals: - A. With 10 or more teams competing in the region, if there are an odd number of teams or less than six teams in the top bracket, between one and four teams are brought up to ensure six teams are in the top bracket. - B. With less than 10 teams competing in a region, if there are an odd number of teams or less than four in the top bracket, one or two teams from the second bracket are brought up to ensure four teams are in the top bracket. - C. If moving a team(s) to the top bracket created an odd number in the second bracket, one team is brought up from the third bracket. - 3.
-Pairing for Third Round at State: - A. The top bracket consists of the top four teams after round two. - B. If moving a team(s) to the top bracket created an odd number in the second bracket, the bottom team of the second bracket and the top team of the bottom bracket are bracketed together to create a two-team third bracket. - E. Provided there are no conflicts, the team at the top of a bracket is matched with the lowest ranked team of that same bracket; the second ranked team is matched with the second to lowest team within that same bracket, and so forth, until all teams are paired. - F. Normally, a team does not meet the same opponent twice.
+The second and third rounds at the state competition are power matched based on each team's performance at the state competition.

+Pairing for Third Round at State:

+- 1. The top bracket consists of the top four teams after round two. - 2.
+If moving a team(s) to the top bracket created an odd number in the second bracket, the bottom team of the second bracket and the top team of the bottom bracket are bracketed together to create a two-team third bracket. - E. Provided there are no conflicts, the team at the top of a bracket is matched with the lowest ranked team of that same bracket, the second ranked team is matched with the second to lowest team within that same bracket, and so forth, until all teams are paired. - F. Normally, a team does not meet the same opponent twice.
 If this occurs, side performance is alternated. - G. Bracket integrity in power matching supersedes sub-rules A and F.

-Ranking After First Round Results Example at Regionals
+Example Ranking After First Round Results at Regionals